Fuglede30/Fuglede30.github.io/index.markdown

 [7] Drivemode.
 (2018, June 20).
 Drivemode data report: Where and when commuting takes the longest.
 Retrieved May 13, 2025, from https://www.drivemode.com/blog/engineering/drivemode-data-report-commuting-durations/

 [8]  Statista.
 2023.
 Annual economic losses from traffic congestion in selected urban areas in the United States in 2022 (in billion U.S. dollars).
 Retrieved May 13, 2025 from https://www.statista.com/chart/21085/annual-economic-losses-from-traffic-congestion/

 [9] Visual Capitalist.
 2021.
 How Many Hours Do Americans Lose to Traffic Congestion?
 Retrieved May 13, 2025, from https://www.visualcapitalist.com/how-many-hours-do-americans-lose-to-traffic-congestion/

+[10] Broadway.com. (n.d.).
+Introductory guide to Broadway.
+Retrieved May 13, 2025, from https://www.broadway.com/broadway-guide/2/introductory-guide-to-broadway/

+[11] Wikipedia. (n.d.).
+Fifth Avenue.
+Retrieved May 13, 2025, from https://en.wikipedia.org/wiki/Fifth_Avenue

+[12] Wikipedia. (n.d.).
+Interstate 10 in California.
+Retrieved May 13, 2025, from https://en.wikipedia.org/wiki/Interstate_10_in_California